 Are these self-directed courses or real time?
 What is the time commitment involved?

-Participants will be expected to log in to the online course and interact several times a week.
+Almost all courses are offered asynchronously (self-directed); exceptions are explicitly noted in the course description.
+A course may hold several synchronous chat sessions throughout the course; however, chat sessions are scheduled and announced at the start of the course.
+However, even in asynchronous courses, participants will be expected to log in to the online course and interact several times a week.
 This can include reading online, working on assignments, reading and responding to the discussion boards.
 Participants will be given weekly deadlines, but will be able to work at times that are most convenient to the student.

-Do you offer college credit or CEU's for these courses?
+Do you offer college credit or CEUs for these courses?

 Requirements vary by state and school district regarding certification and continuing education credits.
 The decision to grant CEU credits remains entirely up to your state or school district.
 If you are in need of credits, check with your state and/or school district before enrolling to determine eligibility.
 Some states will review your certificate of completion and course syllabus to determine eligibility.
 A PDF copy of the syllabus can be provided to you upon request.

-Cancellation & Transfer Policy
+Refund and Transfer Policy